electrode-io/electrode-native/docs/platform-parts/container.md

 **Implicitly publishing a Container**

-If you are using a Cauldron (you strongly should for your production setup), then a container will automatically be regenerated for any non released version(s) of your native application whenever you make a change to the content of the container of a given native application version (for example adding/removing/updating one or more MiniApp(s) or native dependency(ies) for this Container).
+If you are using a Cauldron, then a container will automatically be regenerated for any non released version(s) of your native application whenever you make a change to the content of the container of a given native application version (for example adding/removing/updating one or more MiniApp(s) or native dependency(ies) for this Container).
 In addition to regenerating a new Container to include the changes, the Cauldron will also trigger the publication of this new generated Container, using any publishers configured in the Cauldron, as the next section details.

 Please also note that if your cauldron is properly configured for container publication, you can also use the [cauldron regen-container] command to trigger a new generation and publication of a container for a given native application version, even if there are no changes to the content of the container (this can be useful in certain scenarios).